sdmx-twg/sdmx-parquet/data-message/sdmx-parquet-field-guide.md

 See more on the [parquet documentation](https://parquet.apache.org/docs/), to find more about the general parquet format, its characteristics, and features.

 - SDMX-Parquet format is designed as a tabular representation (SDMX flat) for data analytics use cases.
 It is optimized for storage, query performance.
-- SDMX-Parquet format is not yet defined for structural metadata nor referential metadata, but the SDMX TWG is open to consider extending it to such use.
+- SDMX-Parquet format is not yet defined for structural metadata nor referential metadata.

 ## Design principles for SDMX-Parquet 1.0 data messages